 “‘Harvest’ quickly gets down and dirty in a tense, fast-paced depiction of winegrowers sweating out the weather and immigrant picking crews sweating among the sodden vines.” – Wines and Vines magazine

 “The harvesting of California wine grapes comes under scrutiny in John Beck’s informative documentary.” – Video Librarian

 Following five family wineries and an all-female picking crew from Mexico, HARVEST explores timeless social issues of class, immigration, and man’s eternal struggle against Mother Nature — all at play in the vineyards during the most chaotic time of year.
 From illegal border crossings to untimely rains that destroy over 50 percent of the crop, this painfully honest feature-length documentary is a behind-the-scenes look at the annual grape harvest ritual that has been going on since man first discovered wine.

 There is no swirling, no sniffing, no sipping or quaffing.
 This is all about back-breaking manual labor and night picks at 2 a.m. with only tiny headlamps.

-The narrative builds to a third act of untimely rainstorms and widespread grape rot - what everyone in the film will later agree is the worst harvest in their lifetimes.
-This is the story behind the wine you drink.
+The wineries and pickers battle untimely rainstorms and widespread grape rot – what everyone in the film will later agree is the worst harvest in their lifetimes.
+This is the story of the Harvest; it is the story of the wine you drink.